ellaizanacu/Nacu_EXPERIMENT-1/README.md

 **Function Used:** *return sorted_string*

-**Description:** The function 'return sorted_string' simply sends back the value of 'sorted_string' as the output of the function. which is the new alphabetically sorted string.
+**Description:** The function 'return sorted_string' simply sends back the value of 'sorted_string' as the output of the function, which is the new alphabetically sorted string.

     Example: alphabet_soup("hello")